IntroQG/site/source/licensing.rst

 =======================
 Unless otherwise specified:

-All documentation in this GitHub organization is licensed under a `Creative Commons Attribution-ShareAlike 4.0 International License <http://creativecommons.org/licenses/by-sa/4.0/>`_.
+- All documentation on this website is licensed under a `Creative Commons Attribution-ShareAlike 4.0 International License <http://creativecommons.org/licenses/by-sa/4.0/>`_.
-All software in this GitHub organization is licensed under `version 3 of the GNU General Public License (GNU GPLv3) <https://www.gnu.org/licenses/gpl.html>`_.
+- All software on and linked from this website is licensed under `version 3 of the GNU General Public License (GNU GPLv3) <https://www.gnu.org/licenses/gpl.html>`_.